 Consumers are not even aware what is FTA, Pay channel, a-la-carte, bouquets, basic package etc. They still get channels full of disturbing advertisements, poor signals, poor quality STBs with no repair or replacement facility, no interoperability, non-availability of STBs in open market.
-They are being charged activation fee inspite of TRAI declaring it illegal. the government is planning for them as .
+They are being charged activation fee, inspite of TRAI declaring it illegal.

 TRAI has drafted this Tariff Order for the Non-DAS areas that cover more than 70% of the market.
 Majority of the population is in villages and semi-urban areas where cable operators are operating very small networks, providing only a few channels (20-50).
-Only in towns, there may be some MSOs extending their services.
-There is also not much demand of so called 'Pay' channels as cultural values are very different in these regions.
-Thus, it is very important to keep in mind that apart from aspect of affordability of the cable TV services to these subscribers, TRAI must make them aware of the 'Pay' Channels and the new digital system including the concept of a-la-carte system.
-We should not forget that Advertising in a few 'Pay' channels does not change the whole system.
+Only in towns, there may be some MSOs extending their services with 80-100 channels.
+There is also not much demand of so called 'Pay' channels as cultural values and languages are very different in these regions.
+Thus, it is very important to keep in mind that apart from aspect of affordability of the cable TV services to these subscribers, TRAI must make them aware of the 'Pay' Channels and the new digital system including the concept of a-la-carte system so that they are ready for the digital cable in an year or two.
+We should not forget that mere Advertising in a few 'Pay' channels in a threatening language by broadcasters does not change the whole system.
 Considering the vastness of the country, lack of communication infrastructure and access to internet, it will take years before all people adopt the new change.

-In view of the above, we have the following comments to make:-
+In view of the above, we have the following comments to make: -

 - 1. Extention of DAS must be utilized to better organize the industry.
 It is good that the government has extended the deadline for Phase III and IV.
-Extended time will enable the Phase-III & IV markets to get matured in an organised way, so that consumers get used to pay channels before they are forced with pay channel bouquets through DAS like it happened in the Phase I and II where even after three years consumers are not getting their choice nor are they getting computerized bills with details. - 2.
+Extended time will enable the Phase-III & IV markets to get matured in an organised way, so that consumers get used to pay channels before they are forced with pay channel bouquets through DAS, like it happened in the Phase I and II where even after three years consumers are not getting their choice nor are they getting computerized bills with details. - 2.
 Pay broadcasters must not be permitted to encroach upon the domain of Local Video Channels.
-Pay channels are trying to encroach upon the viewership of cable operators run video channels that have been their means to earn livelihood for the last 25 years or more making their subscribers stick to them.
+Pay channels are trying to encroach upon the viewership of cable operators run video channels that have been their means to earn livelihood for the last 25 years or more, making their subscribers stick to them.
 Pay channels came illegally, much later through the backdoor route of FTA channels.
-These channels came to India as FTA channels and then started forcing cable operators to pay, stating that they have turned pay channels overnight, knowing well that there was no addressability for distributing pay channels like it existed in other parts of the world.
+These channels came to India as FTA channels and then started forcing cable operators to pay, stating that they have turned pay channels overnight, knowing well that there was no addressability for distributing pay channels like it existed in other parts of the world. - 3.
+Quality of Service standards should be mandated for Broadcasters too.
+TRAI has not drafted any QoS regulations for the broadcasters.
+They are compressing their channels to fit more in the same bandwidth to make more money compromising the quality to consumers.
+Same is the case of advertisement duration which broadcasters have challenged in the courts, refusing to accept that, knowing well that it is against consumer interest.
+Sound level of Advts, frequent repeats of the same programme, Dubbing in different languages and breaking up the same channel into two or more with different names just to increase their market domination.

-3. WHOLESALE TARIFF
+4. WHOLESALE TARIFF